somechris/qansible/roles/smtp-server/README.txt

     alias file to resolve local_parts by.
   * `redirect_to`: (Optional) (Only if driver is 'redirect') The email address to redirect to.
+  * `unseen`: (Default: False) The message gets duplicated.
+One copy is processed by this router, and the other copy continues with the remaining routers as if it had not been matched by this router.
 * `smtp_server_port`: The port to listen for initially unencrypted but STARTTLS enabled SMTP connections.
 * `smtp_server_port_ssl_config`: The name for the ssl_config to set up